Yeshe Gyatso: Contested claims

 The new Dalai Lama was praised for his moral behaviour and considered a great holder of religious authority.
 Nevertheless, the vast majority of the Tibetans and Mongols regarded the young man as an usurper and imposter, and he was never recognized by the Buddhist clergy.
 People irreverently referred to him as Kuzhap Pekar Dzinpa (Mr. Pekar Dzinpa).
 Shortly afterwards, Tibetans in Eastern Tibet announced that they had found the reincarnation of the recently deceased Tsangyang Gyatso, thus the 7th Dalai Lama, near Lithang in the province of Kham.
 The boy had been born in September 1708, and would later be known by the name Kelzang Gyatso.
 He was recognized by two Khoshut princes in Amdo and caught the interest of the Kangxi Emperor.
-Seeing the boy as a possible means of increasing Qing influence in Tibet, he brought him to the Kumbum Monastery, out of reach of Lha-bzang Khan.
+Seeing the boy as a possible means of increasing Qing influence in Tibet, he brought him to the Kumbum Monastery, out of reach of Lhazang Khan.

 Tibet was suddenly overrun by an invasion by the Dzungar people in 1717.
-Lha-bzang Khan was killed in battle in Lhasa in November in the same year, and the country was occupied by the newcomers, who led a hard rule.
+Lhazang Khan was killed in battle in Lhasa in November in the same year, and the country was occupied by the newcomers, who led a hard rule.
 The Dzungar leaders considered Yeshe Gyatso an imposter and deposed him.
 The Panchen Lama Lobsang Yeshe pleaded with the Dzungar not to kill the young man or his siblings, but did not receive a clear reply.
 However, Yeshe Gyatso was not ill-treated but merely confined to the Chakpori medical college.

 The Dzungar occupation of Tibet lasted until 1720 when a Qing expedition expelled the occupants.
 Kelzang Gyatso was brought from Kumbum to Lhasa in the same year and enthroned in the Potala on 15 October 1720.
 Yeshe Gyatso was taken out from Chakpori.
 His fate is not entirely clear from the sources, but it seems that he was deported to China where he died in 1725.
 During the Losar festival in early 1726 the 7th Dalai Lama blessed the merits of the deceased Yeshe Gyatso, indicating that any hostility between the rival Dalai Lamas had ceased by this time due to Yeshe Gyatso's loss of political significance.
 The latter must nevertheless have had some followers, since his supposed reincarnation was discovered in Kham.
 However, the child soon died from smallpox and no more incarnations were reported.